laxmivp/gitdemo/README.md

 # gitdemo
-This isv readme file for gitdemo repository
+This is the readme file for gitdemo repository